 We will be very clear with you if we wish to collect further information, such as date of birth, and include our reason for collecting such information.

 MHEA members’ data is held on secure servers for the purpose of conducting membership business only.
-MHEA engages an agency (CJ Association Management Ltd) to provide its administrative secretariat support.
+MHEA engages an agency (MCL Management Solutions Ltd) to provide its administrative secretariat support.

 If you do not want us to use your data then you have the option to object to such use.